• Skip to primary navigation

 After our children read a selection, we’ll have opportunities to review vocabulary and reading focus skills.
 We’ll also get another opportunity to read the selection, but usually in a different way (such as turning a narrative story into a drama).
 These exercises continue to build comprehension.

-I’m really excited about using Reading 2 in my homeschool next year.
+I’m really excited about using the BJU Press reading program next year.
 It’s filled with a lot of great selections that I know my daughter will enjoy.
 But, most of all, I’m anticipating that through this curriculum she will continue to grow in her ability to read with understanding.

 Have you used BJU Press’s elementary reading curriculum?
 What was your favorite feature?